 If you are aggrieved with the registering authority’s decision, you can go to the DGFT and the decision of the appellate authority is considered final.

-An RCMC is valid from the 1st of April of the year in which it is issued and remains so for five years, ending on 31st March of the fifth year.
+An RCMC certificate is valid from the 1st of April of the year in which it is issued and remains so for five years, ending on 31st March of the fifth year.

 EPCs have to fulfil specific criteria to become eligible as a Registering Authority.
 Check if your EPC meets these criteria.